-The current Compact was passed by Arizona voters in the November 2002 election as Proposition 202, which is part of state law in Section 5-601.02 of the Arizona Revised Statutes.
-The Compact updated regulatory parameters for Class III gaming activities and required that the Tribes make monetary contributions to the State based on the net revenues received from gaming operations.
-The Proposition also authorized the State to enter into and maintain Tribal Compacts for up to 23 years.
+The current Arizona Tribal-State Gaming Compact (Compact) was passed by Arizona voters in the November 2002 election as Proposition 202, which is a part of Arizona law.
+The Proposition also authorized the State to enter into and maintain Compacts with tribes for up to 23 years.

 The Compact sets forth the types of permitted games, establishes technical standards for the gaming machines, authorizes the State to inspect casinos, requires background investigations and licensing of casino employees and vendor companies, and requires tribes to contribute 1 to 8 percent of their net gaming revenues to state and local governments.

 The current Compact lasts for 10 years and can be renewed for another decade and one additional term of three years.